A simplified presentation of Specht modules: Introduction

 The symmetric group acts on $[t] \in \tilde{M}^{\lambda}$ in the natural way: $\sigma [t] = [\sigma t].$ Fulton defines $\tilde{S^{\lambda}}$ to be the subspace of $\tilde{M}^{\lambda}$ spanned by elements of the form $\sum_{\alpha \in R_{t}} \alpha [t]$.
 He shows that this dual construction of a Specht module is isomorphic to its row tabloid counterpart, $S^{\lambda}$ \cite{fulton}.

 In order to prove this result, Fulton defines a dual straightening algorithm which gives a presentation of Specht modules as a quotient space of $\tilde{M}^{\lambda}$ by dual Garnir relations.
-This presentation also appeared in \cite{Kras} two years earlier.
-There is a dual Garnir relation for each $t\in \Tlam$, each choice of adjacent columns, and each $k$ up to the length of the shorter column.
-In Section \ref{newSp}, we simplify this presentation significantly: we show that we need only a single relation called $\eta$ for each choice of adjacent columns of an ordered column tabloid $[t]\in \tilMlam$ (Theorem \ref{spechtgarnir}).
-Our result applies to all partitions, thereby extending a simplification achieved in \cite{FHSW} that applied only to staircase partitions.
+This presentation also appeared in \cite{Kras} two years earlier, and is discussed in Section \ref{spechtconstruction}.
+There is a dual Garnir relation for each $t\in \Tlam$, each choice of adjacent columns, and each $k$ up to the length of the next column.
+In Section \ref{newSp}, we simplify this presentation significantly by showing that over a field with characteristic 0, we need only a single relation called $\eta$ for each choice of adjacent columns of an ordered column tabloid $[t]\in \tilMlam$ (Theorem \ref{spechtgarnir}).
+Our result applies to all partitions.
+A simplification that applied to staircase partitions was previously achieved in \cite[Corollary 3.2]{FHSW} by Friedmann-Hanlon-Stanley-Wachs\footnote{In \cite{FHSW3}, the authors give a generalization of their result from staircase partitions to partitions of strictly decreasing column lengths.}; their presentation and methods were the motivation for our work.
+We show in Proposition \ref{kernelalpha} that our simplified presentation implies the Friedmann-Hanlon-Stanley-Wachs presentation.

-We then use the relation $\eta$ in the study of the action of the symmetric group on a generalization of free Lie algebras introduced in \cite{FHSW}.
-This work is based on the following generalization of the bi-linear Lie bracket $[\cdot, \cdot]$ to an $n$-linear commutator $[\cdot, \cdot, \dots, \cdot]$, which arose from the study of the correspondence between ADE singularities and ADE Lie algebras in \cite{Friedmann}, and appeared previously in other contexts \cite{Fi, Ta, DT, Ka, Li, BL, Gu}.